Follow these tried and true link-building strategies for improving your SEO rankings, part of our series of 101 methods for improving your SEO.

 Google categorizes link exchanges as a link “scheme,” or a deliberate attempt to manipulate rankings.
 The “scheme” part of it comes into play when two sites agree to reciprocally link to each other to boost both parties’ search rankings.
 If you’ve engaged in a link exchange, either remove one or both links, or add the “nofollow” tag to one or both of them.
-If Google suspects you of engaging in link exchanges in such a way that it deems excessively manipulative, it will either nullify the value of the links, or, worse, hit your website with a ranking penalty.
+If Google suspects you of engaging in link exchanges in such a way that it deems excessively manipulative, it will either nullify the value of the links, or, worse, hit your other websites with a ranking penalty.

 Using a tool like Open Site Explorer, Ahrefs, SEMRush or SpyFu, you can take a closer look at your competitors’ link profiles to see what sites they’re getting content posted on, how much authority they’re getting, and what types of content they’re getting published.
 Odds are, if they can do it, you can do it too.
 It’s not a good idea to straight-up copy a competitor’s strategy, but you can use this as a research and learning tool to fuel your own strategic approach.

 Local citations aren’t “links” per se, but they are an important part of how Google measures your authority, especially in the context of local SEO.
 Broadly defined, these are instances of your business’s information listed in popular third-party resources, such as local directories and review sites.
 Google draws upon this information to gain insight on local businesses, and how you’re listed can have an impact on your visibility.
-For starters, you’ll want to hunt down and correct any errors you find in your existing local citations; make sure your company name, address, and phone number are correct at a minimum.
+For starters, you’ll want to hunt down and correct any errors you find in your existing local link citations; make sure your company name, address, and phone number are correct at a minimum.

 Like with links, local citations aren’t necessarily a game of quantity, but having more citations in more diverse places can help you achieve more authority—as well as earning you more visibility on other outlets.
 Take the time to build new local citations in directories and review sites where your business isn’t currently featured.
 As you might suspect, some directories have more weight than others, and are updated more frequently, so bear that in mind when searching for new places to establish references to your business.
 For most platforms, the submission process is free and simple—they’re incentivized to offer the most information.

-On many of these local review sites, you’ll earn reviews from your customers; the more reviews you have and the more positive those reviews are, the higher you’re likely to rank in Google search results for local-specific queries, so take some steps to encouraging more positive reviews.
+On many of these local review sites, you’ll earn reviews from your customers; the more reviews you have and the more positive those reviews are, the higher you’re likely to rank in Google search results for local-specific queries, so take some steps to encourage more positive reviews.
 You can’t pay for or modify reviews (if you do, you could be de-listed), but you can make your presence on Yelp and other review sites known by displaying their logos in your establishment.
 Furthermore, you can comment on good reviews to reinforce them and thank their respective authors, and reach out to negative reviewers to try and correct any regrettable situations.

-Instead of building links manually or intentionally, you can go the route of attracting them naturally with the power of the content you produce.
+Instead of building links manually or intentionally, you can go the route of attract links or attracting them naturally with the power of the content you produce.
 This method is far less predictable, but it also has great potential; if you can get a piece of your content to go viral, you could earn thousands of links in a single go.
 There are some factors that can increase the potential “virality” of your piece, such as making it long and detailed, adding elements of humor and surprise, and giving it an early push on social media, but it’s also a game of timing and pure luck.

 If you have a piece of content that you’re using to earn more links (such as a research report), you can try to ask for links from people who use your research in their own pieces.
 Ideally, they’ll do this on their own, but the visibility of your request could be enough to make them pull the trigger.
 For example, at the end of your piece, you could say something like “like what you read?
 Feature our work in your own piece—just be sure to cite us.”

-Use Google Analytics or a similar platform to track the popularity of your best posts.
+Use Google Analytics or a similar platform to track the link popularity of your best posts.
 What types of content seem to earn the most referral traffic?
 What external channels are passing the most authority to you?
 Which breakout features helped you earn the most inbound links?
 Learn which content qualities made these feats possible, and integrate them further into your ongoing efforts.